-Family Policy Score: 7 Both the Austrian government and mainstream public opinion accepts that the model of a traditional nuclear family, defined by stable and clearly divided gender roles, cannot be seen as the reality for all families in the second decade of the 21st century.
+Family Policy Score: 7

+Both the Austrian government and mainstream public opinion accepts that the model of a traditional nuclear family, defined by stable and clearly divided gender roles, cannot be seen as the reality for all families in the second decade of the 21st century.
 Access for married women to the labor market is not seriously disputed.
 Nevertheless, the provision of child care is still overwhelmingly left to families themselves, which de facto means that primary responsibility is left to mothers.
-Public child care centers exist, but despite some recent improvements, fail to satisfy demand fully.
-Child care facilities for children aged zero to two are almost completely lacking outside the capital, while facilities for children aged three to five do not always manage to serve working parents' needs.
+Public child care centers exist, but despite some recent improvements, fail to satisfy demand.
+Child care facilities for children aged zero to two are almost completely lacking outside the capital Vienna, while facilities for children aged three to five do not always manage to serve working parents' needs.
 Thus, the disproportionate burden borne by women within Austrian families is seen as an aspect of de facto gender discrimination.
+Also, Austrian welfare transfers for mothers are designed in a way that keep mothers out of the labor market, an outcome that stands in stark contrast to those associated with policies promoting allowances in kind.